Financial Theory and Corporate Policy

 - For extensions starting with 9: dial +64 7 837 extension.

 This paper covers capital budgeting, capital structure and working capital management.
 Three key important questions are answered in this course: What long-term investments should the firm take on?
-Where will the firm get the long-term financing to pay for the investment?
-How will the firm manage the everyday financial activities?
-The paper will also covers the effects of biases and heuristics on financial management decisions and present the behavioral case for market inefficiency and related evidence pro and con.
+Where will we get the long-term financing to pay for the investment?
+How will we manage the everyday financial activities of the firm?
+The paper will also covers the effects of biases and heuristics on financial management decisions.
+Presents the behavioral case for market inefficiency and related evidence pro and con.